tbcrozier/diet-coach/README.md

 Diet Coach is a Python-based tool that uses a local LLM (via Ollama) to estimate the nutritional content of freeform meal descriptions and logs them to Google BigQuery for long-term tracking and analysis.

 ✅ Features
-🧠 Uses a local LLM (LLaMA 2 via Ollama) — no API keys required
+🧠 Uses a local LLM (LLaMA 2 via Ollama - https://github.com/ollama/ollama/blob/main/README.md#quickstart) — no API keys required

 🍽️ Accepts freeform meal descriptions like:
 "3 scrambled eggs with toast and a banana"